 Most of these thrones caused me at least some back and upper leg pain after a typical 2-3 hour gig.
 It wasn’t until I discovered the Egg Sitter cushion, that my pain went away.
 No, this isn’t an infomercial!
 It’s important information that can extend your drumming career.

 What’s an “Egg Sitter” drum throne cushion?

 It was sold originally with a gimmicky informercial saying you wouldn’t break an egg if you sat on it.
 I’m not sure who would try to sit on an egg with this cushion but that was their schtick.
 It was then sold in those tacky “As Seen On TV” shops.

 I told my aunt and mother that I was experiencing back pain on my gigs.
-Seriously, I almost couldn’t stand up at the end of a set!
-They then recommended the Egg Sitter to me.
+I told them that I almost couldn’t stand up at the end of a set!
+They then recommended the Egg Sitter cushion to me.

 Well, believe it or not, IT WORKED!
 Unlike most things you see on infomercials, this thing actually did what they said it would.
 I simply place it on top of any drum throne I sit on and voilà, no pain.
-The Egg Sitter has improved my back health and gigging is no problem!
+The Egg Sitter has improved my back health and gigging is no longer a problem!
 Holy macaroni!

 Your back needs your support

 I’m not sure if you read about Phil Collins’ struggle with back pain caused from drumming.
 He said his posture was so bad that after years of wear and tear, he could no longer play.
 It has been an extremely difficult physical and emotional struggle for him.